Learn more about the subjects available below.

 No

-Students explore how technology can foster personal expression in art.
-Students use Photoshop and Illustrator to create artworks exploring and reflecting their world.
+Students explore how technology can foster personal expression in art forms and storytelling.
+Students use Adobe software to create artworks exploring and reflecting their world.
 Work will be based on a range of historical and contemporary styles.
-Students also develop skills in 2D animation using Flash.
-Students study the Digital Media industry in relation to illustration, digital art and animation.
+Students study the Digital Media industry in relation to film, illustration and animation.

 ASSESSMENT